All Episodes

 I hope you're right.

-But I I would say again, strategically that there is no other uh option for the current administration to regain uh uh uh power and authority in the public view, apart from some crisis.
+But I would say again, strategically, that there is no other option for the current administration to regain power and authority in the public view apart from some crisis.

 That's how it came in, and that's how it must continue.

-Well, there's the Rama Manual quote is is never never let a good crisis go to waste.
+Well, there's the ram the manual quote is never let a good crisis go to waste.

-Uh but the thing is, in in order to have a crisis have electoral significance, it it has it has to be a real crisis.
+But the thing is, in order to have a crisis have electoral significance, it has to be a real crisis.

 Another crisis would preempt the electoral process, and that's what I'm wondering about.

-No, there the chance of that is absolutely zero.
+No, the chance of that is absolutely zero.

-Look what happened to poor Governor Bev Purdue in North Carolina.
+Look what happened to poor Governor Bev Perdue in North Carolina.

-Maybe she was kidding, maybe she wasn't, maybe she was sleepwalking, I have no idea, but but she was just absolutely kicked to the curb for for even speaking that that weird uh paragraph uh about uh you know things are so messy and and just so many important things going on that maybe we just don't have the elections.
+But she was just absolutely kicked to the curb for even speaking that weird paragraph about, you know, things are so messy and just so many important things going on that maybe we just don't have the elections.

 Look what happened to her.

-But uh let's let's wait for that to actually happen.
+But let's wait for that to actually happen.

 Gary, thank you very, very much.

-Here's uh yeah, before we, you know, uh, there's but just take your martial law uh narratives and just keep them, keep them in the novels that you're currently reading.
+Here's, yeah, before we, you know, there's just take your martial law narratives and just keep them, keep them in the novels that you're currently reading.

-But uh please, let's let's pay attention to what we have, and here's what it seems we have is uh an American left that is starting to feel a certain amount of desperation.
+And here's what it seems we have, is an American left that is starting to feel a certain amount of desperation.

-Here's what's weird, and Russia's pointed this out, and and this this creates genuine strangeness and and and the strangest of bedfellows, is uh when the left begins to bail on Barack Obama.
+Here's what's weird, and Rush has pointed this out, and this creates genuine strangeness and the strangest of bedfellows, is when the left begins to bail on Barack Obama.

-Now the the the Michael Moore Sean Penn left has been hostile toward Obama because he's because he hasn't stopped the war yet.
+Now, the Michael Moore Sean Penn left has been hostile toward Obama because he hasn't stopped the war yet.

 He hasn't closed Guantanamo yet.

-But there are how can I phrase this more on what we might call the mainstream left, the the not Hollywood wacky, bug-eyed, crazy certifiable left, but folks who just, you know, happen to be liberal.
+But there are, how could I phrase this, more on what we might call the mainstream left, the not Hollywood, wacky, bug-eyed, crazy, certifiable left, but folks who just, you know, happen to be liberal.

 They just are.

-Let let's let's have uh one stimulus that was just a complete bust, and now let's give try to give you another one.
+Let's have one stimulus that was just a complete bust, and now let's try to give you another one.

-This is uh i it it it is these are hard times for your liberal friends and family members.
+This is these are hard times for your liberal friends and family members.

-Um you might want to just offer them uh uh a little bit of a shoulder to rest their heads on, because these are tough times because if thing and and again, I'm not gonna sit here right now in October of twenty eleven and tell you that uh that that that President Obama goes down in a landslide.
+And again, I'm not going to sit here right now in October of 2011 and tell you that President Obama goes down in a landslide.

 There's way too much yet to happen.